 We now have seventy members and seven Board members.
 This however, does not reflect the other resources that are vital to the Centre.
 We have Elders who provide the cultural and spiritual teachings and many professional resources that give advice and direction to the Centre staff as it is needed.
-As well, we have formed other links to Aboriginal agencies in our community.
+As well, we have formed other links to Indigenous agencies in our community.
 We have created partnerships with community service providers and have representation on boards and committees.
 This process creates excellent communication and strong networking of services.
 All of these resources are required so the Centre can maintain the four primary functions of counseling, education, social and cultural development that was outlined during our formative years.

 In 2021, the United Native Friendship Centre celebrated a very productive and successful 50 years of service in our community.
 This is the result of community effort, outstanding staff and a dedicated Board of Directors.
 We look forward to many more years of growth and development.